neonbadger/You-ve_Got_Drumpfed/README.md

-# You've Got Drumpfed: Chrome Extension to Make Donald Drumpf Again #
+# You've Got Drumpfed: a Chrome Extension to #MakeDonaldDrumpfAgain #

 ####ABOUT